Mon. Sep 25th, 2023

 An example of how it may be provided is provided below

-• 10 x 30 min 1:1 sessions between the client and Marcus Pearson (Times will vary – up to 5 x 60min).
+• 10 x 30 min 1:1 sessions between the client and Marcus Pearson OR TRAINED STAFF (Times will vary – up to 5 x 60min).

 • Each session is on a consecutive day and is set up within a safe and quite environment.